google/clusterfuzz/docs/setting-up-fuzzing/libfuzzer_and_afl.md

 ### Compiler
 LibFuzzer and AFL need to use instrumentation from the Clang compiler.
 In our documentation, we use features provided by Clang **6.0** or greater.
+However, we recommend using as close to ToT clang as possible.
 To get a Clang that can be used to follow the examples, download one from the [Clang releases page] or install one using your package manager.
 We will refer to these compilers as `$CC` and `$CXX`.
 Set these in the environment so that you can copy and paste the example commands:

 ```bash
 export CC=/path/to/clang